 City life is often romanticized.
 Books, television and movies have presented it as bursting from the seams with adventure, culture and a wealth of possibilities.
 Making it big in the big city has been a mantra for young people for decades, and not without good reason.
 But realistically, not everyone is going to enjoy the hustle and bustle of an urban environment.
-How do you decide whether you’d thrive in this environment?
+How do you decide whether you’d thrive in a major metro area?

 It’s time to step back and take a careful look at your options.
 Like everything else, living in the city has advantages and disadvantages.
-You should have an informed understanding of both before you make any big decisions.
-If you’re considering a move to a major metro area, we’ll walk you through some things you should know as you move forward.
+Some are logistical, like expenses and housing, and others are deeply personal — in which environment are you the happiest?
+You should have an informed understanding of all of the above before you make any big decisions.
+If you’re considering a move to a big city, we’ll walk you through some things you should know as you move forward.

 Major metro areas are popular among millennials for a reason.
 Many of them have their heart set on city living after graduation, and it’s not hard to see why.
 When you’re ready to enter adulthood headfirst, here are a few advantages to living in a big city:

 You never have a shortage of things to see and do when you move to a major metro area.
 Regardless of your preferences, you’ll find places which appeal to your interests, filled with like-minded people who share them.
 Whether you’re into loud clubs or quiet bookstores, you’ll find both in abundance.

 While suburban and rural areas have their own social and cultural amenities, they aren’t on the same scale you’ll come across in the city.
 You’re also far more likely to see your favorite musical artists in major metros, as they have less incentive to visit small towns.
 If you’re looking for entertainment and cultural enrichment, cities are often ideal.